Relative Humidity Data: Why Is Temperature Necessary?

-When you purchase a precision relative humidity sensor, often the temperature is also a data returned by the instrument.
-It is important to know that relative humidity changes as a function of temperature.
-Relative humidity is a ratio of water vapor pressure to saturation vapor pressure, both of which vary with temperature and atmospheric pressure.
+When you purchase a precision relative humidity sensor, the temperature is often data returned by the instrument.
+It is essential to know that relative humidity changes as a function of temperature.
+Relative humidity is a ratio of water vapour pressure to saturation vapour pressure, both of which vary with temperature and atmospheric pressure.
 Let's forget about this last parameter for the moment and concentrate on the usefulness of knowing the temperature when we want to measure relative humidity.

 Temperature and relative humidity data logger

 Some hygrometers measure absolute humidity.
-However, the density of water molecules in a given volume does not account for the unique behavior of water, which can be in different phases at the same time.
+However, the density of water molecules in a given volume does not account for the unique behaviour of water, which can be in different phases simultaneously.
 Indeed, when the air reaches a saturation point in water density in gaseous form, water condenses and becomes liquid.
-This is why the relative humidity is an important factor.
+This is why the relative humidity is an essential factor.

 As we said in the introduction, relative humidity (φ) is a rate.
 It is

 We see here that when the water vapour pressure (PH2O) equals the saturation vapour pressure (PSAT) at a given temperature (T), the relative humidity is 100%.
 This means that from this point, water will begin to liquefy.
 This is the saturation point.

 In the relative humidity equation, PSAT and PH2O are partial pressures calculated in kilopascals (kPa) or millibar (mbar), for example.
 The saturation vapour pressure is a constant value at a given temperature.
 It is a proportion of the atmospheric pressure.
 For instance, at 0 °C, PSAT is 0.6% of atmospheric pressure, while at 25 °C it is 3% of atmospheric pressure.
 This implies that between 0 °C and 25 °C, the air can contain five times more water vapour before reaching saturation point.
 Warning, this is not a linear rule.